mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/networking/index.md

 The IP address specified in `spec.kubernetes.controlPlane.controlPlaneEndpointOverride` is used for Keepalived VIP.
 This value is optional if it is already specified in `inventory.yaml` as part of `all.vars.control_plane_endpoint`.
-One could set `spec.kubernetes.controlPlane.keepalived.interface` to specify the network interface for the Keepalived VIP.
+You can set `spec.kubernetes.controlPlane.keepalived.interface` to specify the network interface for the Keepalived VIP.
 This field is optional.
 If not set, Konvoy will automatically detect the network interface to use based on the route to the VIP.

-Further, one could set `spec.kubernetes.controlPlane.keepalived.vrid` to specify the [Virtual Router ID][keepalived_conf] used by Keepalived.
+Further, you could set `spec.kubernetes.controlPlane.keepalived.vrid` to specify the [Virtual Router ID][keepalived_conf] used by Keepalived.
 This field is optional.
 If not set, Konvoy will randomly pick a Virtual Router ID for you.